 The complete course comprises four modules.
 Each module covers a specific subject or area of knowledge in which senior management responsible for AtoN delivery are required to have competence.
 In common with Model Course E-141/1, each module is based on a subject framework which states its scope, aims and levels of competency to be acquired.
 The main subject in each module is sub-divided into subject elements and sub-elements.
 The sub-elements form the detailed syllabus which takes account of IALA Recommendations and Guidelines and information contained in the NAVGUIDE Manual and other relevant publications.

 To use the model course, a Training Organisation is advised to adopt a Training Management System which analyses the detailed syllabus and determines the entry standard for participants undertaking the training.
 It is assumed that senior managers within an AtoN organisation will already hold IALA Level 1 Certificates of Competency and a detailed knowledge of the IALA NAVGUIDE Manual.
-However some personnel within Competent Authorities may have a less detailed knowledge of some aspects of AtoN service provision.
+However, some personnel within Competent Authorities may have a less detailed knowledge of some aspects of AtoN service provision.
 Training Organisations are advised to make provision for such an eventuality by, for example, providing a pre-course recommended reading list and planning additional time for questions and tutorials.
-As an alternative, the model course can also be used to brief executives and other authorities in charge of maritime safety and safety of navigation on the responsibilities of a coastal State and the tools they have at their disposal to improve safety along their coasts.
+As an alternative, the model course can also be used to brief executives (and other authorities in charge of maritime safety and safety of navigation) on the responsibilities of a coastal State and the tools it has at its disposal to improve safety along its coast.

 Because the majority of IALA publications are written in English, it is recommended that this model course be taught primarily using the English language.
 Explanations and clarifications can be presented in regional languages if required with additional time allocated during lesson planning.